 The price of brand new motorhome starts from $300,000.
 The ceiling is not defined.
 The most luxury models can even cost more than $2,000,000!

 - Campervan (camper)

 Sometimes the term campervan is used interchangeably with motorhome.
 Campervans, however, are constructed differently and are smaller than motorhomes.
 A campervan is usually a van fitted out with a coach built body which is used as a living and sleeping area.
-Among different types of campervans you can find the following: A-Class, overcab, low profile, hight top, rising roof and dismountable.
-Without going into details, the rule of thumb says that in campervans, the most significant features are mobility and low cost.
-On the other hand, in motorhomes, the emphasis is put mainly on comfort.
+Among the different types of campervans you can find the following: A-Class, overcab, low profile, hight top, rising roof and dismountable.
+Without going into detail, the rule of thumb says that in campervans, the most significant features are mobility and low cost.
+Motorhomes, on the other hand, emphasize comfort.

 - Caravan (travel trailer)

 A caravan is a type of a recreational vehicle that is towed behind the car.
-The interior of a caravan is quite similar to motorhomes and campers.
-However, caravans are usually smaller and less comfortable, the variety of amenities in caravans is also lower.
-Similar to motorhomes an campervans, the range of caravans models is vast, they vary from small, modest trailers to a huge and luxurious houses on wheels.
+The interior of a caravan is quite similar to motorhomes and campers, but caravans are usually smaller and less comfortable.
+The variety of amenities in a caravan is also lower.
+Similar to motorhomes and campervans, the range of caravans models is vast; they vary from small, modest trailers to a huge and luxurious houses on wheels.

 In practice, the vast majority of travel trailer models are compact and lightweight.
 It is because they are designed to be towed by cars without powerful engines (e.g. SUVs).
 The equipment in the most popular trailers is also rather moderate and not too expensive as they are designed as an option for people looking for an inexpensive alternative for motorhomes and campers.

 The average cost of a new caravan is around $20,000-$25,000.
 However, you can also find models from $15,000 to $50,000.